 We almost always work too hard at selling.
 Closing a deal should be a natural conclusion to a planned conversation.

 So let’s talk about why selling through conversation works so well and how your team can use basic communication to sell more, better, faster.

 Conversation–The art of indirect selling

 People don’t like to be “sold to” anymore.

-Voice mail, invented in 1973 by Stephen Boies at IBM, has made it very challenging for salespeople to get through to prospects by telephone, let alone get an appointment.
+Voice mail makes it challenging for salespeople to get through to prospects by phone.
 Prospects routinely use caller ID to avoid sales calls.

 Heck, many salespeople don’t even like to sell!
 Some actually tell prospects, “I’m not trying to sell you anything.”

 You can get past all this drama by not acting like a salesperson.

 When you act as an advocate, it’s less likely that people will treat you as an adversary.

 Too often, salespeople are focused on the close.
 Focus on things that happen before the close--such as the first impression.